NixBio/IS-Seq-python3/README.md

 ### To use this IS-Seq version on Macs, you need to install git, git-lfs, and Docker,and perform the following steps

+    # Install Homebrew firstly if you don't have brew installed on your Macs

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+    # Use brew to install git and git-lfs
     brew install git
     brew install git-lfs

+    # Under your $HOME, pull IS-Seq repository

     git clone https://github.com/aiminy/IS-Seq-python3.git
     cd IS-Seq-python3
     git lfs pull

-    Please following link to install docker on your system
+    # Install Docker by useing the following link on your system

     https://docs.docker.com/engine/install/

+    # Pull IS-Seq Docker image
     After docker is installed, you can pull IS-Seq Docker image like the following

     docker pull aiminy/isseq:1.0